Development

 };

-When creating a new widget (using yarn generate), make sure to choose the option to "use sagas".
+When creating a new widget (using npm run generate), make sure to choose the option to "use sagas".
 This will set up much of the necessary boilerplate.
 The core update logic is implemented in useTriggerUpdate.
 An update will be automatically triggered:

 • After each update cycle (per widget type)